amfairley/memorycards/README.md

         - The shuffled cards will be displayed to the user.
         - The shuffled cards will then be hidden and the user must recreate the sequence.
 - **How to play**: This page will meet the requirement for an explanation of gameplay.
+    1. This page will have a hero image and title allowing the user to quickly gauge the intent of the page.
-    1. This page will house the rules for the game.
+    2. This page will house the rules for the game.
-    2. It must include how to play the game and what the functions of the buttons are.
+    3. It must include how to play the game and what the functions of the buttons are.
-    3. It will also include some hints and/or tips to allow the user to increase their score.
+    4. It will also include some hints and/or tips to allow the user to increase their score.
+    5. There will be an image to break up the text and make it more appealing to the user.
 - **Contact me**: This page will meet the requirement for allowing players to contact the developer.
+    1. There will be a page title indicating the purpose of the page.
-    1. This page will have a text box and a submit button allowing messages to be sent to the developer's email address.
+    2. This page will have a text box and a submit button allowing messages to be sent to the developer's email address.
 - **404**: This page will meet the requirement for alerting users when they have accessed a page that does not exist.
     1. This page will have a message informing the user that they have tried to access a page that does not exist.
     2. This page will have a link back to the home/game page.